 Dates going from Lhasa to Everest base camp and Mount Kailash

 Jamin “Lobsang” York leads a journey to Kailash two times each year, once in late April/early May and again in October.
-The next journeys will be from April 28—May 20, 2017 and October 7—26, 2017.
+The next open journey will be from October 7—26, 2017.

 The Leader of the Journey

 Jamin “Lobsang” York, from Seattle in the US, has spent nearly 15 years living full-time in Tibet.
 His expertise on Tibet has been used by The Discovery Channel, Animal Planet, BBC and National Geographic.
 He has also consulted for most major guidebook companies including Lonely Planet, Rough Guide and Frommers.
 As an avid photographer, he has had photos published in books and magazines across the globe.
 Jamin has led over 50 trekking, photography and cultural journeys in Tibet and the Himalaya over the past decade.
 During each journey, he gives detailed lectures on different aspects of Tibetan culture, history and religion.
 Joining Jamin on this journey will be Lhasa-native Tenzin Ngodup who has led more than 40 trekking expeditions around Kailash.
 He speaks fluent English, is an expert in Tibetan religion and culture and knows far western Tibet better than anyone.